Powerlearnproject/se-day1-assignment-cloneyjay/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry. software engineering is a branch of computer science used for developing, testing and maintaining software. reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.
+1.Explain what software engineering is and discuss its importance in the technology industry software engineering is a branch of computer science used for developing, testing and maintaining software. reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.
 Identify and describe at least three key milestones in the evolution of software engineering.

-Identify and describe at least three key milestones in the evolution of software engineering.
+2.Identify and describe at least three key milestones in the evolution of software engineering.
-Mastering Complexity - this refers to the way software        engineers inheritently manage the complexity of software systems.
-Key aspects include:
-    Modular Design - Breaking down the system inot smaller reusable component.
-    Abstraction - Hiding low-level details and complexity Formal methods - Use of mathematical models to verify correctness This milestone has enabled the development of large systems and distributed networks

-Mastering Process - this entails the standardization and optimizing software development life cycles.
-Key Aspects include:
-    Methodologies - developments of methodologies such as waterfall and agile methodologies Process Models - this refers to the frameworks that define the sequence of activities, task and deliverables required to develop high quality softwares. this are the roadmapsteams follow throughout the development lifecycle.
-    Quality Assuarance - this is the process of testing frameworks, code reviews, and continous integration.
-This has improved predictability, reduced risks, and enabled global collaboration on projects

-Mastering Machine - this is the way of leveraging automation, hardware advancements, and artificial intelligence to enhance productivity. key aspects include:
-    Automation - use of integrated development environments, linters, and static analyzers to develop automating process.
-    Artificial Intelligence and Machine Learning - involves using machine learning and artificial intelligence techniques in software development processes and systems enabling software to perfom tasks that require human intelligence.
-    Infrastructure as Code - is a practice that manages computer data center resources through machine-readable definition files rather than through manual processes.
-Allowas for automation in the creating and management of infrastructure resources.
-This accellerates development by enabling DevOps practices and allowed engineering to focus on high value tasks.
+.mastering complexity
+Mastering process
+Mastering machine

-List and briefly explain the phases of the Software Development Life Cycle. planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework. coding - converting software design into tangible code. testing - examine the software for any bugs and glitches

-Compare and contrast the Waterfall and Agile methodologies.
+List and briefly explain the phases of the Software Development Life Cycle. planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework. coding - converting software design into tangible code. testing - examine the software for any bugs and glitches Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate. waterfall methodology - Linear and sequential, each phase is completed before moving on.
 - there is Low flexibility,
  changes are hard to incorporate once a phase is complete.
  - Customer feedback comes late, after the product is developed.
  - Testing is done at the end of the development process.
-Examples scenario for waterfall methodology:
-    .
-Developing embedded system for a company`s device with strict regulatory requirements .
-Government infrastructure projects with fixed budgets and derivables

 agile methodology - Iterative and incremental, with multiple cycles (sprints).
 - High flexibility, adapts to changing requirements.
 - Regular customer feedback is incorporated into every sprint.
 - Testing is continuous and done after each iteration.
-Example scenarios for agile methodology:
-    .
-Developing a software application with growing user needs .
-Creating software products that requires rapid iterations due to changing users needs

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.